alexcu2718/fdf/README.md

 3.Macos  64bit  (Tested on Sonoma)

-4.Free/Open/Net/Dragonfly BSD 64bit                             (Ok, it compiles on these platforms but only tested on freebsd+openbsd.)
+4.Free/Open/Net/Dragonfly BSD 64bit                             (Ok, it compiles on these platforms but only tested on freebsd+openbsd.
+I'm not testing every edgecase!)

 5.Works on big endian systems, tested on Ubuntu PPC64 (took 20 minutes to compile....)